dragonwasrobot/dragonwasrobot.github.io/content/categories/moessners-sieve/rotating-pascals-triangle-and-the-binomial-coefficient.md

-summary = "In this post, we introduce the rotated versions of Pascal's triangle and the binomial coefficient." date = 2015-12-20T00:00:00Z tags = ["Haskell", "Pascal's triangle", "Binomial coefficient", "Mathematics"] categories = ["Moessner's Theorem"] draft = false
+summary = "In this post, we introduce the rotated versions of Pascal's triangle and the binomial coefficient." date = 2015-12-20T00:00:00Z tags = ["Haskell", "Pascal's triangle", "Binomial coefficient", "Mathematics"] categories = ["Moessner's Sieve"] draft = false
 +++

 ## 1. Introduction {#1-dot-introduction}

-This is a follow-up post to [An introduction to Pascal's triangle](/posts/an-introduction-to-pascals-triangle), which we will build on top off by introducing and formalizing the rotated versions of [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle) and the [binomial coefficient](https://en.wikipedia.org/wiki/Binomial_coefficient).
+This is a follow-up post to [An introduction to Pascal's triangle](/categories/moessners-sieve/an-introduction-to-pascals-triangle), which we will build on top off by introducing and formalizing the rotated versions of [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle) and the [binomial coefficient](https://en.wikipedia.org/wiki/Binomial_coefficient).